amir1387aht/phy6222_smartwatch/README.md

 <b>For bitmaps: </b>You can show bitmaps using `gfx_draw_rgb_bitmap` function and for generating bitmaps you can use `https://notisrac.github.io/FileToCArray/` tool with `16bit RRRRRGGGGGGBBBBB (2byte/pixel)` color order

-<b>Youtube Video: </b>You can watch the demo at this video https://youtu.be/wq2xSRMypCg?si=J9CA8hQtWVOK-v0q
+<b>Youtube Video: </b>You can watch the demo at this link :  https://youtu.be/wq2xSRMypCg?si=J9CA8hQtWVOK-v0q

 ---